sbarex/QLMarkdown/README.md

 In the advanced options, you can also choose if open external link inside the Quick Look preview window or in the default browser.

-With the `Render source code` enabled, the preview shows the highlighted source code instead of the formatted output.
+With the `Render source code` enabled _(available on advanced options panel)_, the preview shows the highlighted source code instead of the formatted output.

+The `Quick Look size` field _(available on advanced options panel)_ allow you to force a custom size for the content area of the Quick Look window. _Use with caution on macOS before version 12 Monterey_.

 ### Extensions